 Watch for Pickpockets:

-Areas like the Old Medina and United Nations Square can get crowded.
-Because of that, keep your bag in front of you, avoid carrying your phone in a back pocket, and leave expensive jewelry on the ship.
+Areas like the Old Medina and United Nations Square can get crowded, so keep your bag in front of you, avoid carrying your phone in a back pocket, and leave expensive jewelry on the ship.

 Official Taxis Only:

-Always use the small red Petit Taxis for city travel.
-Be sure the driver turns on the meter, or compteur, before you start.
-However, if they refuse, simply step out and find another, since there are plenty available.
+Always use the small red Petit Taxis for travel around the city.
+Make sure the driver turns on the meter, or compteur, before the ride begins.
+If the driver refuses, simply step out and find another taxi since plenty are usually available.

 Ignore Unofficial “Guides”: